mpvnet-player/mpv.net/docs/manual.md

 ### MPVNET_HOME

-Directory where mpv.net looks for user settings.
+Directory where mpv.net looks for the user configuration.

 user-data